Salem, Massachusetts, is the county seat of Essex County and a historic coastal city located at the mouth of the Naumkeag River.

-In 1643 the building of Fort William was begun on the Winter Island in Salem Harbor.
-This fort would undergo several updates and name changes in the next centuries before it finally became Fort Pickering.
+In 1643, Fort William was built on Winter Island in Salem Harbor.
+This fort would undergo several updates and name changes in the following centuries before it finally became Fort Pickering.

 Salem was the scene of the witchcraft trials in 1692.
-At that time, Puritans generally believed witchcraft to be real which caused much fear if people appeared to be possessed by demons, and witchcraft was a serious felony.
-The witch hysteria of 1692 was a series of accusations, hearings, and prosecutions of people accused of witchcraft in colonial Massachusetts, between February 1692 and May 1693.
-Despite being generally known as the Salem witch trials, the preliminary hearings in 1692 were conducted in a variety of towns across the province including Salem Village (now Danvers), Ipswich, and Andover.
+At that time, Puritans generally believed witchcraft to be real, which caused much fear if people appeared possessed by demons, and witchcraft was a serious felony.
+The witch hysteria of 1692 was a series of accusations, hearings, and prosecutions of people accused of witchcraft in colonial Massachusetts between February 1692 and May 1693.
+Despite being generally known as the Salem witch trials, the preliminary hearings in 1692 were conducted in various towns across the province, including Salem Village (now Danvers), Ipswich, and Andover.